 The race takes place within Hammond Hill State Forest and consists of a 13K loop that is run twice for the 26K and four times for the 52K.
-The course utilizes both the Finger Lakes Trail and the extensive DEC trail system.
-The course will be marked with colored ribbons, and intersections will be indicated with orange arrows.
-These trails are rugged and challenging, but you’ll enjoy the flora (oaks, beech, maples, and evergreens), carefully groomed mud, and, due to the lack of leaves this time of year, nice valley views.
-There will be two unmanned aid stations on the course, plus the start/finish, which will also offer all runners tasty post-race snacks.
+The course uses both the Finger Lakes Trail and the extensive DEC trail system.
+The route will be marked with colored ribbons, and intersections will be indicated with orange arrows.
+These trails are rugged and challenging, but you’ll enjoy the flora—oaks, beeches, maples, and evergreens—carefully groomed mud, and, due to the lack of leaves this time of year, some nice views of the surrounding valleys.
+There will be two unmanned aid stations along the course, plus another at start/finish area for those running the 26K or 52K.
+All runners will be treated to an array of tasty post-race snacks.

-Our home base for the race is Camp Earth Connection, a natural campground and retreat center that has cabins, rustic cabins, lean-tos, and tent sites available to rent for that weekend or that evening.
+Our home base for the race is Camp Earth Connection—a natural campground and retreat center with cabins, rustic cabins, lean-tos, and tent sites available to rent for the entire race weekend or for just race day evening.
 Visit campearthconnection.com for campsite availability.
-Note that Camp Earth Connection is an alcohol- and drug-free facility—that applies to both the event and any campers.
+Please note that Camp Earth Connection is an alcohol and drug free facility.
+This applies to both the event and any campers.

 The races start and finish near Camp Earth Connection, a quarter mile down Hammond Hill Road from the public parking lot, whose address is roughly 100 Hammond Hill Road, Freeville, NY 13068.
-Do not follow GPS directions via Harford Road, which is not passable.
+Do not follow GPS directions via Harford Road—this road is not passable.
 Instead, make sure to come via Irish Settlement Road.

 Directions from Ithaca: Take Route 13 north toward Dryden.
 Before entering Dryden, take a right onto Irish Settlement Road.
-After going through an S curve you will go up a big hill; continue a couple of miles.
+After going through an S curve you will go up a big hill, then continue a couple more miles.
 Take a left onto Hammond Hill Road.
-Soon you will come to a Y intersection; take the right fork.
+Soon you will come to a Y intersection.
+Take the right fork.
 At the top of the hill is a parking lot on the right.
 Park here.
-The start/finish area is a quarter mile further down the road.
+The start/finish area is a quarter-mile further on down the road.